souzen/light-jpf/readme.md

 }
 ```

-Create plugin descriptor file under your project resources.
+Create descriptor file for corresponding plugin and place it in project resources.
-That file has to use .plugin extension.
+Descriptor file must have .plugin extension.

 src/main/resources/custom.plugin